 Antifeedant activity of extracts of the roots and leaves of K. senegalensis and T. ementica against C. puncticollis after 24 h of exposure.

+Describe your results and then levels of significance.
 In the antifeedant assay, there were no significant differences in the number of feeding holes counted on the sweet potato slips (as shown in Tables 1-4).
 Previous study reported active compounds (phragmalin khayanolides A–E) isolated from K. senegalensis exhibited varying antifeedant potentials against S. littoralis (El-Aswad et al., 2004).
 However, they reported that the antifeedant compounds were most potent at higher concentrations.
 This suggests that the low concentrations of the plant extracts (40 ppm, 20 ppm, 10 ppm, 5 ppm) used in our study may be responsible for the poor antifeedant activity observed.

 Table 1: Antifeedant activity of ethanol extracts of the roots and leaves of K. senegalensis against C. puncticollis after 24 h of exposure.